HarinManiK/SnapNap/README.md

 Examples:

-- Online games may show a **connection lost** message and ask you to reconnect.
+- Online games may show a **connection lost** message and ask you to reconnect(still good, instead of re-opening the game and waiting for the loading screens).
 - Downloads may pause or restart.

 For situations like watching YouTube in Google Chrome, this usually works fine.